FridaWikell/greenthumb-front/README.md

 ### Automated Testing

 A total of 46 tests was run in 16 different test suites.
 All tests has been written with Jest.
-The tests have been focused at pages and components that isn't based at [CI Moments](https://github.com/mr-fibonacci/moments)
+The tests have been focused at pages and components that aren't based at [CI Moments](https://github.com/mr-fibonacci/moments)

 ![Screenshot of all test suites](doc/tests-all.webp)